 - 10% - Content (Creature involved, Difficulty, Relevance)

 Underwater Conduct and Marine Conservation

 The competition will follow a strict ‘No Marine Life Manipulation’ policy.
 Any photographers found in the act or harassing, destroying or improperly handling marine life will be automatically disqualified from the competition.
 Mishandling and improper behavior includes, but is not limited to:

-Guides and spotters are also required to attend a safety briefing on the 27th of November 2017 at Acacia Resort and Dive Center.
+Guides and spotters are also required to attend a safety briefing in Anilao (date and venue to be announced).
 Participants not using any guides or spotters must register themselves as self-guided.